CERC — Environmental Software and Services

 • Complex terrain

-These modules are based on the latest understanding of the way these features affect the movement of airflow around the sources, and all have been shown to have considerable affect on observed concentrations.
+These modules are based on the latest understanding of the way these features affect the movement of airflow around the sources, and all have been shown to have considerable effects on observed concentrations.

 Chemistry module